GetDKAN/dkan-tools/README.md

     │   ├── script        # Deployment script and other misc utilities
     |   └── site          # Symlinked to docroot/sites/default
     │   │   └── files     # The main site files
-    │   └── test          # Custom tests
+    │   ├── test          # Custom tests
+    |   └── themes        # Symlinked to docroot/themes/custom
     └── dktl.yml          # DKAN Tools configuration

-We may wish to create two additional folders in the root of your project later on: _/src/patches_, where we can store local patches to be applied via the make files in _/src/make_; and _/backups_, where database dumps can be stored.
+If it is necessary or expedient to overwrite files in DKAN or Drupal core, it is recommended that you create a _/src/patches_ directory where you can store local [patch](https://ariejan.net/2009/10/26/how-to-create-and-apply-a-patch-with-git/) files with the changes.
+A patch will make it possible to re-apply these changes once a newer version of DKAN or Drupal is applied to your project.

 ### The /src/make folder